Italian Pine Nut and Apricot Pinwheels : tasty flavourful holidays’ dessert and snack.

 The bounty of dried fruits inspired me to do some sweet stuff using dried apricots and this Italian Pine Nut and Apricot Pinwheels are the result.
 Original version is cake using both pine nuts and dry apricots but these pinwheels seemed to be a nice twist.

-There is one other no bake dessert post (apricots, figs and cashew) to be published soon but here we focus on the rolls easily done since I used store bought pizza dough and the dessert is done pretty quickly.
+There is one other no bake dessert : Cashew Nut and Fruit Bars published but here we focus on the rolls easily done since I used store bought pizza dough and the dessert is done pretty quickly.

 For the best results, finely chop dried apricots in the evening and combine with dark rum, sugar and water and leave overnight.
 When you roll out the pizza dough next day, everything is done pretty quickly and the flavours of fruits and dark rum releasing are amazing.